mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 We don’t understand yet, because – well, there is a good example.
 There is a saying, “[Like] a lump of clay.”
 However you use this clay, it depends on you.
 But let’s imagine we try to make a doll.
 A doll, or china, or a plate – whatever it is.
 Let’s make a plate, a dish, china – and also a doll.

 When you use this lump of clay perfectly, fitting into dish: at that time, where is the clay?
 You cannot [say], “That is clay.”
 You say “dish”.
 When you see the dish ... clay is completely hidden behind the dish.
 Perfect.
 When you make a doll with this clay, you don’t call that “clay”, you call it “doll”.
 A Japanese doll, or American doll; you say so.
 At that time, the clay doesn’t appear; in the realm of the doll world, it’s completely hidden.
 It’s not disappeared; it’s always there.
 But we don’t [see] it; always we see the doll.
 When you just see the doll, that’s enough.
 If so, the lump of clay is hidden behind the doll.
 [It is] support, great support.
-But you cannot always say, “That is a doll.
-No clay.”
+But you cannot always say, “That is a doll; no clay.”
 You cannot say [so].

 On the other hand, turn [it around].
 If you see the doll in terms of the clay: just the clay.
 It’s clay; the same clay with which you make a dish.
 So you say, “Those clays are the same.”
 So in terms of the clay, doll and dish are completely hidden behind the clay.
 Just the clay appears.
 That’s why we are interested in the subject of what kind of clay you use.
 So [we] discuss [the commonality]: you don’t care about the doll, you don’t care about the dish.
 Analyzing, synthesizing: this is [science].